Kärcher Pressure washer K 2 Power Control

 Pressure washer K 2 Power Control

-Your application consultant via the app – the Kärcher K 2 Power Control pressure washer for cleaning bicycles, garden tools or garden furniture, for example.
+With application consultant support via a smartphone app: the Kärcher K 2 Power Control pressure washer for cleaning bicycles, garden tools or outdoor furniture, for example.

-Become a cleaning expert with the Kärcher Home & Garden app.
-In combination with the Kärcher K 2 Power Control pressure washer, you can achieve top cleaning results.
-The app contains the helpful application consultant to assist the user with practical tips and tricks for every cleaning task.
+The Kärcher Home & Garden app turns every user into a cleaning expert – and makes possible a more thorough cleaning result with the Kärcher K 2 Power Control pressure washer.
+The app contains the helpful application consultant who assists the user with practical tips and tricks for every cleaning task.
 The app also offers a comprehensive service including information on the device, the application and the Kärcher Service portal.
-The pressure washer is equipped with a high-pressure gun and two spray lances with a Quick Connect adapter.
-The pressure level can be set directly on the Click Vario Power spray lance – for maximum control in every cleaning task.
-The device also has a height-adjustable telescopic handle for comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, high-pressure gun and cord, as well as a 5 metre hose.
+The device is equipped with a high-pressure gun and two spray lances with Quick Connect adapter.
+The pressure level can be set directly on the Click vario power spray lance – for maximum control in every cleaning task.
+The device also has a height-adjustable telescopic handle for comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, high-pressure gun and cable, as well as a 5 metre hose.

 Features and benefits